zahra-eslami/Assignment9/README.md

 To get acquainted with the functionalities and operations of the bot, refer to the attached GIF file demonstrating the bot's usage.

 <img src="MyTeleBot.gif"  />

+---
+This program is in a testing phase and requires further development.